econnet/econ/econ-1.0.rst

 .. _`da`:

-:da:
+:da: existing

 The product does not need to be a new product type.
-An existing market is valuable for planning.
+An existing price and market is valuable for planning.
 The new open development method

 - can make a difference on the market
 - can open new directions for a product type

+If a product type has an econ repo already, contribute to that repo, possibly also a new version, instead of creating a new repo.

 .. _`d5`:

-:d5:
+:d5: conversion

 The product is the output item to the outside economy.
 There are also input items from the outside economy.